As an Amazon Associate I earn from qualifying purchases.

-It is a great vegetarian sauce to serve with pasta, ideally long pasta, like spaghetti, or homemade pici pasta, but any pasta shape will do.
+It is a great meatless spaghetti sauce — and yes, long pasta, like spaghetti, or homemade pici pasta, are best here.
+But any pasta shape will do.
 This is a thick sauce, however, so don’t go with any pasta shape that is too delicate, like angel hair.
 Even vermicelli is a bit too thin.

-If you don’t want to use this sauce for pasta, it is good with polenta, or as a sauce to simmer calamari, octopus, shrimp or crawfish in.
+If you don’t want to use this as a meatless spaghetti sauce, it is also good with polenta, or as a sauce to simmer calamari, octopus, shrimp or crawfish in.
 If you do use it as a simmer sauce for seafood, serve it with some crusty bread.

-Once you make your fennel tomato sauce, it will store in the fridge for 10 days or so.
+Once made, this meatless spaghetti sauce will store in the fridge for 10 days or so.
 It also freezes well, and you can pressure can it for 15 to 20 minutes at 10 psi.

 - 4 tablespoons olive oil